Dean Corll: Childhood

-Dean Arnold Corll was born on December 24, 1939, in Fort Wayne, Indiana, the first child of Mary Emma Robison (1916-2010) and Arnold Edwin Corll (1916-2001).
+Dean Arnold Corll was born on December 24, 1939, in Fort Wayne, Indiana, the first child of Mary Emma Robison (1916–2010) and Arnold Edwin Corll (1916–2001).
 Corll's father was strict with his children, whereas his mother was markedly protective of both her sons.
-Their marriage was marred by frequent quarreling and the couple divorced in 1946, four years after the birth of their younger son, Stanley Wayne Corll.
-Mary subsequently sold the family home and relocated to a trailer home in Memphis, Tennessee, where Arnold had been drafted into the United States Air Force after the divorce, to allow her sons to remain in contact with their father.
+Their marriage was marred by frequent quarreling and the couple divorced in 1946, four years after the birth of their younger son, Stanley Wayne.
+Mary subsequently sold the family home and relocated to a trailer home in Memphis, Tennessee, where Arnold had been drafted into the United States Air Force after their divorce, to allow her sons to remain in contact with their father.

-Dean Corll was a shy, serious child who rarely socialized with other children, but at the same time displayed concern for the wellbeing of others.
+Corll was a shy, serious child who rarely socialized with other children, but at the same time displayed concern for the wellbeing of others.
+He was also markedly sensitive to any form of criticism or rejection.
 At the age of seven, he suffered an undiagnosed case of rheumatic fever, which was not recognized until doctors found Corll had a heart murmur in 1950.
 As a result of this diagnosis, Corll was told to avoid P.E. classes in school.

-Corll's parents attempted reconciliation and remarried in 1950, subsequently moving to Pasadena, Texas, a suburb of Houston; however, the reconciliation was short lived and, in 1953, the couple once again divorced, with the mother again retaining custody of her two sons.
+Corll's parents attempted reconciliation and remarried in 1950, subsequently moving to Pasadena, Texas, a suburb of Houston; however, the reconciliation was short lived and, in 1953, the couple once again divorced, with the mother again retaining custody of her two sons and briefly residing in a trailer home upon a rural farm while supporting her children via menial employment.
 The divorce was granted on amicable grounds and both boys maintained regular contact with their father.

-Following the second divorce, Corll's mother married a traveling clock salesman named Jake West.
-The family moved to the small town of Vidor, Texas, where Corll's half-sister, Joyce Jeanine (1955-2016), was born.
+Following the second divorce, Corll's mother married a traveling clock salesman named Jake John West.
+The family moved to the small town of Vidor, Texas, where Corll's half-sister, Joyce Jeanine (1955–2016), was born.
 Corll's mother and stepfather started a small family candy company, initially operating from the garage of their home.
 From the earliest days of the business, Corll worked day and night while still attending school.
-He and his younger brother were responsible for running the candy-making machines and packing the product, which his stepfather sold on his sales route.
+He and his younger brother were responsible for operating the candy-making machines and packing the product, which his stepfather sold on his sales route.
 This route often involved West traveling to Houston, where much of the product was sold.

-From 1954 to 1958 Corll attended Vidor High School, where he was regarded as a well-behaved student who achieved satisfactory grades.
+From 1954 to 1958, Corll attended Vidor High School, where he was regarded as a well-behaved student who achieved satisfactory grades.
 As had been the case in his childhood, Corll was also considered somewhat of a loner, although he is known to have occasionally dated girls in his teenage years.
 In high school, Corll's only major interest was the brass band, in which he played trombone.